git-lokesh/stock_app/README.md

 - Auto ARIMA (pmdarima)
 - SARIMA (statsmodels)

-All models are trained on log-transformed data, and predictions are visualized alongside actual values.
+All models operate on log-transformed data, and predictions are visualized alongside actual values for comparison.

 ---